What you write isn’t important.

 Now we see authors as mere entertainers, books as an escape, stories as amusements.

 We want to be authors, but we aren’t convinced that we should.
 We think, “What if it’s a waste of time?”

 We don’t have to write that book.
 We just want to.

 What if lives could depend on your story?

 There I go, being dark and moody again.
 I’m sorry.

 I’m just sick of formulaic fiction being spurted from a corpulent publishing industry while we starve for wholesome, nourishing, good old-fashioned truth.

 We’re surrounded by a feast of fast-food paperbacks and pulp fiction, yet we are dying of malnutrition.

-On the other hand, if you write a story that is nothing but a sermon that beats your readers over the head with some kind of moral, you’ve violated their hearts and forced an agenda.
-You’ve handed them a bottle of bitter vitamins and expected the diner to guzzle it like soda.
-Blagh!
+On the other hand, if you write a novel that is nothing but a sermon that beats your readers over the head with some kind of moral, you’ve violated their hearts and forced an agenda.
+You’ve handed them a bottle of bitter vitamins and expected them to guzzle it like soda.

 Therefore, the why behind your story is much more important than the what.